S-Devipriya/NewsPulse-Global-News-Trend-Analyzer-Team-1/README.md

-# NewsPulse - Global News Trend Analyzer
+# Veritascope - Your Global News Trend Analyzer

 ## 📰 Project Description

-NewsPulse is a comprehensive news aggregation and trend analysis platform that helps users stay informed about global news trends.
-The application fetches real-time news articles, extracts meaningful keywords, and presents them through an intuitive dashboard interface.
-Built as a collaborative project by Team 1, NewsPulse empowers users to discover, analyze, and track news stories from various sources.
+Veritascope is a comprehensive news aggregation and trend analysis platform that helps users stay informed about global news trends.
+The application fetches real-time news articles, extracts meaningful keywords,  sentiment from each article, and presents them through an intuitive dashboard interface.
+Built as a collaborative project by Team 1, Veritascope empowers users to discover, analyze, and track news stories from various sources.

 ## 🎯 Objective

-The main objective of NewsPulse is to provide users with:
+The main objective of Veritascope is to provide users with:

 - Easy access to top headlines and trending news
 - Intelligent keyword extraction for quick content understanding
 - A clean, user-friendly dashboard for news exploration